 The measure would authorize short-term bonds of one to three years, to be repaid by a six-year property tax levy of $2.74 per $1,000 of assessed value.

-Work would start as early as this summer, and projects would employ roofers, electricians, ironworkers (for seismic upgrades), fitters (for boiler replacement and repair), sheet metal (for duct work and commercial air conditioning systems) and insulators.
+Work would start as early as this summer, and projects would employ roofers, electricians, ironworkers (for seismic upgrades), fitters (for boiler replacement and repair), sheet metal (for duct work and HVAC control systems) and insulators.

 “The hope and expectation is there will be work for our members,” said Paul Riggs, executive secretary-treasurer of the Columbia Pacific Building and Construction Trades Council.

 The second item, Measure 26-122, would extend and increase an existing operating levy that pays for teacher positions.
 The district estimates the expanded levy would protect at least 200 teaching positions from cuts.
 A current property tax school operating levy — at $1.25 per $1,000 assessed value — runs one more year.
 This measure would replace it with a new one at $1.99, which would run five years.
 The new levy would raise $57 million a year, $19 million more than the current one.
 Property tax levies like this one are a local solution to inadequate school funding from the state.
 PPS is Oregon’s largest school district, with 47,000 students.

 Campaign manager Ben Unger is calling on supporters to put up lawn signs, volunteer, and contribute funds.
 The campaign can be reached at 503-284-6346 or by visiting the web site portlandersforschools.org.